Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$

-Our calculations explicitly include local fluctuations from Cr impurities and reproduce two key effects: damping and softening of the excitations.
+Our calculations explicitly include local fluctuations from Cr impurities and reproduce two key experimental observations: damping and softening of the excitations.
 The damping nearly doubles between $x = 0\%$ and $8.5\%$, matching the experimental trend.
 The suppression of the energy scale of the excitations (the softening), however, is stronger in experiments than in the theory, likely due to the missing itinerant–localized dual character of the spin excitations.
 This indicates that charge doping also contributes to magnon softening.
 Panels (e) and (f) show the experimental $\mathbf{q}$ dispersion maps for BFA and Cr$8.5\%$ along the same high-symmetry direction as in the panels (a) and (b) insets.
-Within the experimental $q$-range, theory and experiments agree with increasing spectral towards lower energies.
+Within the experimental $\mathbf{q}$-range, theory and experiments agree with increasing spectral weight towards lower energies.

-In addition to a good comparison with experiments, our calculations suggest that the magnon softening along the $(\pi,0)$ direction is related to a shift of Fe-derived spectral weight toward the $X/Y$ point, a $\mathbf{q}$-region inaccessible to RIXS.
+In addition to a good comparison with experiments, our calculations suggest that the magnon softening along the $(\pi,0)$ direction is related to a shift of Fe-derived spectral weight toward the $X/Y$ point with doping, as the magnetic excitations become more local, a $\mathbf{q}$-region inaccessible to RIXS.
 This theoretical insight may also help explain a key feature of the CrBFA and MnBFA phase diagrams: the absence of HTSC.
 Although Cr concentrates spectral weight near $(\pi,0)$/$(0,\pi)$, the associated excitations are highly incoherent (strongly damped), which is unfavorable for SC pairing \cite{WalberBrito2018,2018_Lee_pairing_Hund}.

 Other substitutional studies also indicate that local fluctuations from Cr moments can dominate over charge doping effects, as observed in Cr substitution of Ni-doped BFA \cite{Gong_LuoDai_2018_Cr-NiBFA_XRD,Zhang_LuoDai_2015_Cr-NiBFA_neutron,Gong_LuoDai_2022_Cr-NiBFA_ARPES} and P-substituted BFA \cite{Wenliang_LuoDai_2019_P-CrBFA_QCP,pelliciari_reciprocity_2019}.
 In CsFe$_2$As$_2$, disorder alone may even enhance correlations \cite{2023_Li_spinglass_CsFe2As2,crispino_paradigm_2023}.